ejlundgren/SAFE/README.md

 ## Repo structure is as follows:

-scripts: Transcribe_effect_formulas.R *This script is for writing effect sizes, and associated transformations, into formulas*
+*scripts:* **Transcribe_effect_formulas.R** This script is for writing effect sizes, and associated transformations, into formulas
-         SAFE_function.R *This script has the functions that calculate plugin and SAFE effect sizes and sampling variance*
+         **SAFE_function.R** This script has the functions that calculate plugin and SAFE effect sizes and sampling variance

-builds: *Simulation output data.
-These are loaded in the tutorial*
+*builds:* Simulation output data.
+These are loaded in the tutorial

-data: effect_size_formulas.csv *This the data that guides the functions in SAFE_function.R*
+*data:* **effect_size_formulas.csv** This the data that guides the functions in SAFE_function.R

-run_simulations: *This folder has the scripts to manage cluster runs of the simulations, as well as a remote mirror of the cluster.*
+*run_simulations:* This folder has the scripts to manage cluster runs of the simulations, as well as a remote mirror of the cluster.

-run_simulations/manage_simulations: *Scripts to manage simulations, including creating scenarios, managing cluster runs, and summarizing results*
+*run_simulations/manage_simulations:* Scripts to manage simulations, including creating scenarios, managing cluster runs, and summarizing results

-run_simulations/remote_mirrors: *This folder is synced to the Canada Alliance SLURM cluster and managed with the `.sh` shell scripts.*
+*run_simulations/remote_mirrors:* This folder is synced to the Canada Alliance SLURM cluster and managed with the `.sh` shell scripts.

-run_simulations/remote_mirrors/SAFE_simulation.R *This is the key R script that conducts simulations*
+                           **SAFE_simulation.R**  This is the key R script that conducts simulations